Warning

 4. Mine action

-Mine action refers to '…. those activities which aim to reduce the social, economic and environmental impact of explosive ordnance.
-Mine action is not just about clearing and releasing suspected land 3 .
+Mine action refers to '…. those activities which aim to reduce the social, economic and environmental impact of explosive ordnance (EO).
+Mine action is not just about clearing and releasing suspected land[1].
 It is also about people and societies, and how they are affected.
-The objective of mine action is to reduce the risk from explosive ordnance to a level where people can live safely; in which economic, social and health development can occur free from the constraints imposed by explosive ordnance contamination, and in which the victims’ needs can be addressed.'
-4
+The objective of mine action is to reduce the risk from EO to a level where people can live safely; in which economic, social and health development can occur free from the constraints imposed by EO contamination, and in which the victims’ needs can be addressed.'[2]

-Improvised Explosive Devices (IEDs) meeting the definition of mines, booby-traps or other devices fall under the scope of mine action, when their clearance is undertaken for humanitarian purposes and in areas where active hostilities have ceased.
-5
+Improvised explosive devices (IEDs) meeting the definition of mines, booby-traps or other devices fall under the scope of mine action, when their clearance is undertaken for humanitarian purposes and in areas where active hostilities have ceased.[3]

 Mine action comprises five complementary groups of activities:

-A number of other enabling activities are required to support these five components of mine action, including: assessment and planning, the mobilisation and prioritisation of resources, information management, human skills development and management training, quality management and the application of effective, appropriate and safe equipment.
+A number of other enabling activities are required to support these five components of mine action, including assessment and planning, the mobilization and prioritization of resources, information management, human skills development and management training, quality management and the application of effective, appropriate and safe equipment.

 5. Purpose of IMAS